Name: Kevin Wagstaff

 Undergraduate Degree: Mathematics and Management Sciences, University of Hull

-Other relevant qualifications: Chartered Fellow Chartered Management Institute, Managing Successful Projects Registered Practitioner
+Other relevant qualifications: Chartered Mathematician, a Fellow of the Institute of Mathematics and Its Applications.
+A Chartered Manager and Fellow of the Chartered Management Institute.
+A Managing Successful Projects Registered Practitioner.

 Where do you work?
 Defence Science and Technology Laboratory (Dstl)